-It might seem like an irony or juxtaposition but today I read some posts on my news feed which intrigued this Morgantown criminal defense lawyer.
+It might seem like irony or juxtaposition but today I read some posts on my newsfeed which intrigued this Morgantown criminal defense lawyer.
 Are you wondering what the posts were?
 Well, one of them talked about National Beer Day which now seems like a partially legitimate holiday due to the overwhelming presence of the internet.

-I don’t want to act as a spoilt sport but it is a fact that according to the National Council on Alcoholism and Drug Dependence or the NCASS which had introduced the National Alcohol Awareness Month in 1987, the top choice for drugs among the youth of America is alcohol.
+I don’t want to act like a spoilt sport but it is a fact that according to the National Council on Alcoholism and Drug Dependence or the NCASS which introduced the National Alcohol Awareness Month in 1987, the top choice for drugs among the youth of America is alcohol.

-Being the alum of the West Virginia University, it is totally understandable for me that kids these days party in college and often even before they attain the legalized age limit for drinking.
+Being an alum of the West Virginia University, it is totally understandable for me that kids these days party in college and often even before they attain the legalized age limit for drinking.

 In my opinion, when we celebrate National Beer Day, we must also keep in mind that this could be giving confusing signals to the young crowd of America celebrating this day.
 So, we must also join the NCADD in the effort of spreading more awareness about the hazards of underage drinking.